Top things to do in South Devon with kids

 Be aware that the roads accessing the beach are very narrow (single track most of the way) and can get extremely congested during the summer months.

-Pet owners will find dog-friendly beaches all year round at Goodrington Sands and Slapton Sands.
+Pet owners will find dog-friendly beaches all year round at Goodrington Sands, Slapton Sands and Salcombe North Sands.
 Goodrington slopes gently into the sea and is sandy as the name suggests.
 Slapton is a long shingle beach stretching out to Torcross.
 The road between Strete Gate and Torcross was washed away at the beginning of 2018 but is now open again.

 Read more about our favourite South Devon beaches for families.